Agricultural/horticultural consultants advise farmers, growers and organisations on business, production and land management solutions.

 Agricultural/horticultural consultants with more than five years’ experience usually earn

-As they become more senior, agricultural/horticultural consultants are able to earn bonuses, or a proportion of the income they generate for the business they work for.
+- Senior agricultural/horticultural consultants can earn bonuses, or a proportion of the income they generate for the business.

 (This information is a guide only.
 Find out more about the sources of our pay information)